Esa página está disponible también en español.

 If you want something a little nicer, just a few hundred meters on the other side of the road is Roberto's Rancho.
 Sit down with table service and very good local food.
 Guard watches over your car (please tip him $1 or 500 colones).
 Always be mindful if you stop at places to eat that you do not leave your car and valuables unattended.

 The road from there to Limon (approx 2 hrs) is practically straight with no hills.
 It is small towns and banana plantations.
 Please note there are many trucks as Limon is a port city and this is the truck route.
-Also note, you will see a sign or two for Puerto Viejo on the way to Limon.
+Also note, you may see a sign or two for Puerto Viejo on the way to Limon.
 This is not the correct Puerto Viejo.
-You have to reach Limon and drive down coast.
-Also note on this stretch, there are many speed traps and local cops love foreigners as it can mean a free lunch.
+You have to almost reach Limon and then drive down coast.

 From Hone Creek the main highway 36 continues on to the Panama border at Sixaola and the other road heads about 5 km into Puerto Viejo.
 Just 1 km before Puerto Viejo you will find the community of Playa Negra.
 To get to the communities of Cocles.
 Playa Chiquita, Punta Uva and Manzanillo, drive through Puerto Viejo and continue following the beach road.